Health Research Training Platform Pilot

-CIHR is pleased to announce the launch of the Health Research Training Platform (HRTP) Pilot Funding Opportunity.
+CIHR launched the Health Research Training Platform (HRTP) Pilot Funding Opportunity in early 2021.
 As presented in the CIHR Strategic Action Plan on Training, CIHR recognizes the need to support the development of research leaders of tomorrow by equipping trainees and early career researchers (ECRs) with the experiences and skills needed to lead high-impact, interdisciplinary health research careers in a rapidly evolving research landscape.

 CIHR will take stock of lessons learned from the HRTP Pilot funding opportunity to continue to improve its career development and training support offerings to the health research community – including how best to support Nominated Principal Applicants (NPAs) in the crucial role they serve as mentors to the next generation of health researchers.
 Future iterations of this competition are not confirmed at this time.